theshanbhag/Ecom-usecase-with-MongoDB-and-BigQuery/mongotopubsub/README.md

 4.Above process will run mongotopubsub application in cloud run.

 5.Maximum idle time for cloud run job is 3600 seconds which is like one hour.
+6. For each collection which requires CDC to be captured, separately mongotopubsub application needs to be run in cloud run to read and process messages from respective pubsub topic.